NavaraCloudServices/github-copilot-groundschool/exercisefiles/cpp/README.md

 Documenting code is always a boring and painful task.
 However, we can use Copilot to document it for us.

-- In the chat, ask Copilot to document the `PHPServer.php` file by including it using `#PHPServer.php`
+- In the chat, ask Copilot to document the `main.cpp` file by including it using `#main.cpp`.

 ### Exercise 6: Building tests

-We will create automated tests to check that the functionality of the previous endpoints is correctly implemented.
-The tests should be together in the `TestServer.php` file.

 You can leverage Copilot to run the tests.
 There is a `/tests` command that you can directly run from Copilot Chat or by selecting the piece of code you want to create tests for and using the Copilot inline feature.